CrowdStrike/glide-core/.changeset/funny-windows-appear.md

 '@crowdstrike/glide-core': patch
 ---

-The label contents of a Dropdown Option Checkbox are now displayed in a Tooltip when truncated.
+The `label` of a Dropdown Option with a checkbox is now displayed in a tooltip when the label is truncated.